 If you have some books to recommend, please leave a comment!

-You might also be interested in: Software Engineering at Google
+You might also be interested in the article: Software Engineering at Google